Head Wrestling Coach

 While he was a graduate assistant with the Jackrabbits, Sedivy gained valuable college coaching experience under SDSU head coach Jason Liles, including coaching, recruiting and learning how to run a program.
 Sedivy coached the Jackrabbits’ first NCAA Division I National Qualifier in addition to the three NAIA All-Americans he coached while at Dakota Wesleyan.

 In 2008, Sedivy coached Grand Island to the Nebraska 2009 Class “A” State Championship.
 His squad also had seven individual state finalists, four individual state champions, and set state records for scoring and pins at the state tournament.

 Sedivy received a Bachelor of Arts degree in physical education with a minor in coaching from Dakota Wesleyan in 2006.
 He received a Master of Science degree in health, physical education and recreation with a specialization in sports pedagogy from South Dakota State University in 2008.
 He was a member of the dean’s list and a recipient of Cum Laude honors and the Physical Education Alumni Medal.
-Sedivy’s background also includes a mission trip to Peru in the summer of 2005.
+Sedivy’s background also includes mission trips to Peru in the summer of 2005, 2011 and 2013.